HKozubek/Discord-Bot/README.md

-# Discord-Bot
+# Browser Game Bot
-Discord bot that sends you links to browser games
+Browser Game Bot is a Discord bot, written entaierly in JavaScript, that lets you play some of the more popular browser games

+### Examples